MJ Melendez Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in the league.
+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in MLB.

-- Williamson (0-0) takes the mound for the Reds in his sixth start of the season.
-He's put together a 5.40 ERA in 26 2/3 innings pitched, with 21 strikeouts.
+- Lively (3-4 with a 4.21 ERA and 37 strikeouts in 36 1/3 innings pitched) gets the start for the Reds, his sixth of the season.

-- His last appearance was on Wednesday against the Los Angeles Dodgers, when the left-hander tossed 5 2/3 innings, surrendering six earned runs while allowing eight hits.
+- In his most recent time out on Saturday, the right-hander went 6 2/3 innings against the St. Louis Cardinals, allowing seven earned runs while surrendering 10 hits.

-- The 25-year-old has a 5.40 ERA and 7.1 strikeouts per nine innings across five games this season, while allowing a batting average of .240 to his opponents.
+- The 31-year-old has put up a 4.21 ERA and 9.2 strikeouts per nine innings across seven games this season, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.